Why Neurotypical Emotional Advice Fails AuDHD Brains

 Identifying Your Triggers (It’s Not Just ‘Stress’)

-One of the biggest hurdles in AuDHD emotional regulation is Alexithymia—the difficulty in identifying and describing internal emotional states.
-Many of us don’t feel “sad” or “anxious” until we are already in physical pain or exploding with rage.
+One of the biggest hurdles in AuDHD emotional regulation is Alexithymia (difficulty identifying and describing internal emotional states).
+Many of us do not feel “sad” or “anxious” until we are already in physical pain or exploding with rage.

-Furthermore, the AuDHD brain often experiences Justice Sensitivity as a physiological override.
+The AuDHD brain often experiences Justice Sensitivity as a physiological override.
 When we witness unfairness, it triggers a biological threat response similar to seeing a predator.
-This isn’t just being “opinionated”; it is a rush of adrenaline and cortisol that demands action.
-Understanding that this is a biological event can help reduce the shame associated with “overreacting.”

 Comparison Table: Psychological Stress vs. Sensory Overload

-Distinguishing between emotional stress and sensory overwhelm is critical because the solutions are different.
+Distinguishing between emotional stress and sensory overwhelm is critical because the solutions differ.

 FeaturePsychological StressSensory Overload / Meltdown